-In the fall I will be doing author visits to talk about my midgrade nonfiction book SHELTER: HOMELESSNESS IN OUR COMMUNITY (Orca Book Publishers, Oct.
+I am now booking author visits to talk about my midgrade nonfiction book SHELTER: HOMELESSNESS IN OUR COMMUNITY (Orca Book Publishers, Oct.
 12 2021).

-My popular presentations for elementary grades “To Begin at the Beginning” provides:
+My popular presentation for elementary grades “To Begin at the Beginning” provides:

 - an overview of my development as a writer, from my beginnings as an avid listener to stories and books told by my parents and grandparents.